tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-08-Evr_Async_Trading.md

 Open the solution file and walk through the following with the class:

-* In much of the same fashion of the previous activity, in order to transition students' trading frameworks to use real-time data, the following functions need to be modified or added.
+* In much of the same fashion of the previous activity, in order to transition students' trading frameworks to use real-time data (make an API call every second), the following functions need to be modified or added.

   ```python
   def initialize(cash):